Five ways to support children’s mental health

 • Host a home disco.
 Play the family’s favourite dance songs and have a boogie for ten minutes.

 • Watch BBC Super Movers videos.
 These short films can get the whole family moving (and learning).
 Learning routines (or just attempting them) means your child’s brain and body (and yours!) are keeping active and engaged.

 • Blow up a balloon.
 Once you’ve tied it, see how long you can keep it up in the air while passing it between you.

 Having more time at home together may also put additional stress on family relationships so give everyone in the family a chance to refuel.
 It can be as simple as curling up on the sofa together and watching a film or some cartoons - and then chatting about your favourite bits.

 Having these sorts of conversations can help to make the positive buzz of watching (and laughing) together last for longer.
 It’ll also improve your child’s ability to reflect on their experiences and talk about their preferences.

 Stories are another great way to help children recharge as they lose themselves in wonderful fictional worlds.
 There are likely to be some old favourites they want you to read again, as they’ll take comfort from hearing a familiar tale (for children, knowing how it ends is a good thing, not a spoiler alert!).
-However, you could also borrow some new books from your local library and see if they captivate and inspire them as well.

 3. Take in the good stuff